dani-fernando/linux-automation/README.md

 ---

 ## **Features**
-✅ Automate server setup for both Linux and FreeBSD
+✅ Automate server setup for both Linux
 ✅ Provision VMs/containers with ease
 ✅ Deploy services like Nginx, Apache, and more
 ✅ Backup automation with `rsync` and `cron`